hadilq/log4k/README.md

     Log4k.add(Level.Assert, "com\\.log4k\\.sample\\..+", DefaultAppender(writer = PrintWriter(File(filesDir, "log.txt"))))
 }
 ```
-As you can see, you can any kind of appender to handle different kinds of logs.
+As you can see, you can use any kind of appender to handle different kinds of logs.
 For instance, the `AndroidAppender`
 appender log as an ordinary Android `Log`.
 Or the `DefaultAppender(writer = PrintWriter(File(externalCacheDir, "debug-log.txt")))`
 appender log into a file in external cache directory.